cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

 }
 ```

+## Step 3
-Let's pick the first `UTxO` which has total of 8 ADA available.
-Let's use 5 ADA to commit and rely on `hydra-node` to balance the commit transaction.
+Select the first `UTXO`, which has eight ada available.
+Use five ada to commit and rely on `hydra-node` to balance the commit transaction:

 ```shell
 cardano-cli transaction build-raw \